jelic98/cv/README.md

 * Explain work duties starting from primary ones

-* Add communication and organization skills
+* Add communication and organizational skills

 * Replace ADDITIONAL with HOBBIES, DRIVING LICENCE and HONORS AND AWARDS